jeff-jones2020/burgers-n-brew/README.md

 3. Create a database named 'bnb' in your PostgreSQL instance

+4. Get an API key for Yelp Fusion.
+Go to https://www.yelp.com/fusion and create an account.

-4. Modify the .env file to include
+5. Modify the .env file to include

     ```
     PORT=port